Back to site

 South County Dublin Housing Market Report and Projections

-Updated end December 2024
+Updated end February 2025

 MyHome recently reported that properties listed on their platform are selling for an average of 7% above asking.
-Here in Casey Kennedy Estate Agents we have exceeded that figure for the properties we sale agreed in Q4 2024.
+Here in Casey Kennedy Estate Agents we have exceeded that figure for the properties we sale agreed in 2024.

 Population size drives demand